12 AI Personal Assistants That Actually Do the Work (2026 Rankings)

 Pricing: Free tier available, Plus at $20/month, Pro at $200/month

-Limitations: Not specialized for any particular workflow.
-You have to tell it what to do each time — it doesn’t proactively manage tasks.
+Limitations: Not an agent — you have to tell it what to do each time.
+It doesn’t proactively manage tasks, connect to your CRM, or take actions in your tools.
 Responses can be verbose.

 For more on getting the most out of ChatGPT, see our ChatGPT productivity guide.